Baked Cannellini Beans Recipe

 - 6 tablespoons extra virgin olive oil — if you choose the fast method

 - 3 tablespoons extra virgin olive oil — if you choose the slow method

 I have 2 ways of cooking the beans, one is fast and one is slow, choose one depending on your schedule.
 The slow method is a nice and lazy one, because you can just close the oven door, walk away and live your life, retrieving the beans later in the day, or even the next morning.

 Drain the beans and place them in a baking dish.
 Add the garlic, sage, and enough water to come three-quarters up the sides of the baking dish.
 Pour in the olive oil to cover the beans.
 Cover the dish with foil and make a small hole in the center with the point of a knife to allow the steam to escape.

 Place the casserole in a 400° F wood fired oven and cook about 45 minutes (time depends on the quality of the beans) until they are tender.
 The liquid will evaporate and the beans will be nice and soft.
 Season generously with salt and pepper.

-generic viagra online canada Slow and easy method:
+viagra 100mg Slow and easy method:

 No need to soak the beans overnight.